-330 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
+This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
 The Bootloader is only supported in ROM Booting mode.
-In Flash Booting mode, the Bootlaoder doesn't operate.
+In FLASH Booting mode, the Bootloader does not operate.

-SFR20: Trusted path (FTP_TRP.1)
+SFR20: Inter-TSF trusted channel (FTP_ITC.1)

-331 This requirement is achieved by processing the Authentication sequence.
-This channel is only logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification.
+This requirement is achieved by processing the Authentication sequence.
+This channel is only distinct from other communication channels and provides assured identification for its end points and protection of the channel data from modification or disclose.